nishantpillai5/neovim_vscode_config/README.md

 ### Prio1

-- Git file history
-- Git blame to url
+- Git blame open url or see commit
 - Update vsc keymaps
 - Default to all files when not in a git repo
 - Path display not reversed on git files